ChristineEC/P3python/README.md

 - to be told if I've made a duplicate guess and given the chance to guess again,
 - to be told when I've made a good move or a wrong move,
 - to see, both in written and graphic form, the results of my move, and
-- to be kept up to date on the progress of the game in terms of what I've guessed so far, both right and wrong, and how many wrong guesses I have left before I lose or how many letters I have left to guess before I win.
+- to be kept up to date on the progress of the game in terms of what I've guessed so far, both right and wrong, and how many wrong guesses I have left before I lose or how many unguessed letters there are left in word.

 Finally, I want
 - to be told when the game is over and if I've won or lost,